Iran FM to meet with Assad as Syria showdown looms

-BEIRUT (AP) — Iranian state media says Foreign Minister Mohammad Javad Zarif has arrived in Syria to meet with President Bashar Assad as Syrian forces and their allies prepare for an assault on the last opposition stronghold in the country.
+BEIRUT (AP) — Iran’s foreign minister held talks with officials in Syria on Monday as Syrian forces and their allies prepare for an assault on the last opposition stronghold in the country.

-Iran’s IRNA news agency says Zarif landed in Damascus on Monday for a one-day visit.
-He was received by Deputy Foreign Minister Faisal al-Meqdad.
+Syria’s foreign ministry and Iran’s state-run IRNA news agency said Mohammad Javad Zarif was received by Deputy Foreign Minister Faisal Mekdad upon his arrival in Damascus, and was to meet later with Syrian President Bashar Assad.

-Iran has lent broad military and economic support to Assad throughout the seven-year civil war.
+Iran has lent crucial military and economic support to Assad throughout the seven-year civil war and the discussions are expected to focus on the looming battle for Idlib.

-Assad has vowed to defeat the opposition in its last refuge in northwestern Syria if the rebels do not surrender to government rule.
+Assad has vowed to defeat the opposition in its last refuge in the northwestern province if the rebels do not surrender to government rule.

 Most Read Nation & World Stories